Anthony Wong Yiu-ming

-Anthony Wong Yiu-ming (黃耀明; born 16 June 1962) is a Hong Kong singer, songwriter, actor, record producer and political activist.
+Anthony Wong Yiu-ming (黃耀明; born 16 June 1962) is a Hong Kong singer and actor.
 He rose to prominence as the vocalist for the Cantopop duo Tat Ming Pair during the 1980s before embarking on a solo career.
 He also performed and collaborated with the theatre group Zuni Icosahedron.
 Wong is the director for music production company People Mountain People Sea.
-He also co-founded the LGBT rights organization Big Love Alliance and the non-profit charitable organization Renaissance Foundation.

-On 3 January 2019, Wong and bandmate Tats Lau received the Golden Needle Award for Tat Ming Pair's outstanding musical contributions at the RTHK Top 10 Gold Songs Awards.
+He co-founded the LGBT rights organization Big Love Alliance and the non-profit charitable organization Renaissance Foundation.
+Wong and bandmate Tats Lau received the Golden Needle Award in 2019.

 Early life

 Anthony Wong Yiu-ming was born on 16 June 1962 in Hong Kong.
 Wong is the youngest child of five siblings: he has two brothers and two sisters.
 Wong grew up in a housing estate in the Ngau Tau Kok area of East Kowloon.
 As a child, Wong developed a deep interest in music due in part to his eldest brother's record collection which ranged from Simon and Garfunkel to ABBA.
 He also became enamoured with local singers such as Paula Tsui.
 In addition, he developed an interest in films, often attending theater showings alone while still in elementary school.

 In high school, he became a Christian and desired to become a priest.
 Wong eventually left the church shortly after due to the conflict of the church's general attitude towards homosexuality.
 Wong recalled in a 2013 interview: "Religion gave me a lot of inspiration, but it also gave me a lot of repression.
 I already realized I was gay by the time I reached high school, so the attitude of the church’s teachings was a strange contradiction towards me.
 The church was supposed to be a place to find release but it just became a place of suppression.
 And so I left."
 Wong is now indifferent towards religion.

 After completing high school, he entered a television training course at TVB in 1981.
 During this period and after graduating from the program, Wong had a few minor roles in television productions.
 He worked as an assistant director for a TV program called Modern Women (婦女新姿) for two months in 1983.
 He also worked as a production assistant at an advertising company before quitting to attend a David Bowie concert at the Hong Kong Coliseum.
 He then began working as a DJ at Commercial Radio Hong Kong in 1984.